-With the cost of a full new house build being potentially so high, one of the best ways to save money on a new build is to build a smaller home.
+With the cost of an entirely new house building potentially so high, one of the best ways to save money on new construction is to create a smaller home.

 2. Choose an Existing Floor Plan

-To avoid costly architecture and design fees for your new build, consider choosing an existing blueprint.
+Consider choosing an existing blueprint to avoid costly architecture and design fees for your new build.
 Check out these efficient ADU floor plans from Cottage:

 3. Work With an Experienced Builder

 For an affordable build and a smoother experience with the experts in the ADU space, you should work with an experienced builder like Cottage.
-Cottage is well-versed in the intricate building rules and regulations in various Southern California locations, including Los Angeles and the San Francisco Bay Area.
-Cottage has a whole team of in-house architects and designers in addition to an extensive network of licensed, insured, and vetted contractors.
+Cottage is well-versed in the intricate building rules and regulations in various Southern California locations, including Los Angeles, San Diego, and the San Francisco Bay Area.
+Cottage has a team of in-house architects and designers and an extensive network of licensed, insured, and vetted contractors.

 In today’s crazy housing market, the choice between buying and building isn’t an easy one.
-One way to completely bypass bidding wars, cash offers, and contingency waivers is to build an ADU with Cottage on your property or a property you are looking to buy.
-Contact Cottage today for a free consultation and estimate today!
+One way to bypass bidding wars, cash offers, and contingency waivers is to build an ADU with Cottage on your property or a property you want to buy.
+Contact Cottage today for a free consultation and estimate.